3 Keys To A Safe Sulfur Bentonite Fertilizer.

 More Durable Pastille

 Keg River’s manufacturing processes combined with our premium clay, results in a bun-shaped pastille that holds up better in handling and application.
-We maintain an optimum height-to-diameter ratio of 2.2:1.
+We maintain an optimum diameter-to-height ratio of 2.2:1.

 More Clay = Less Dusting